stephanenicolas/boundbox/README.md

 BoundBox
 ========

-BoundBox provides an easy way to test an object by accessing **all** its fields, constructor and methods, public or not.
+BoundBox provides an easy way to test an object by accessing **all** its fields, constructors and methods, public or not.
 BoundBox breaks encapsulation.

 For more information, have a look at [BoundBox's Wiki](https://github.com/stephanenicolas/boundbox/wiki).